eholm62/Musical-Propositional-Logic/README.md

+## Authors and Contributers
+I wrote everything this repository contains, excluding the contents within `libs/stdlib`.
+I inserted package statements that were not originally present at the beginning of each source file, however, all other source code contained there is authored by Robert Sedgewick and Kevin Wayne of Princeton University, and can be found [here](https://introcs.cs.princeton.edu/java/stdlib/), which is where I obtained it.

+[@Drkud](https://github.com/Drkud) created the sound effects contained within the `accent.wav` and `ghost.wav` files, but I modified the ghost.wav file to make the effect slightly softer.

 ## What is this project about?
 In 2023, my AP Computer Science A teacher quickly introduced the class to propositional logic in order to give us a better understanding of boolean